Admissions

 - Ability to analyse and conduct independent work processes.

-The Admissions Committee evaluates the portfolios submitted by the entrants.
+Portfolios are evaluated by the admissions committee.
 Passing the portfolio round is a prerequisite for getting to the interview round.